Compiled Rule Code

 Lexical Rule

-The source window lexical rule specification makes up only part of the compiled rule code.
+The lexical rule specification in its source rule window makes up only part of the compiled rule code.
 Some of the parameters can be variables not initialized in this category; these values are stored into the variables, wherever they are.
 The local category variables are just initialized with the values given them in the lexical rule, or else initialized as null.
 This prevents nested tree structures from interfering with each other's variables.
 Variables that are initialized in an L&N Connection table from this concept number are also given values here.

-The node shape also selects an appropriate connection rule, if any, to call, and if there are variable connection rules that might be active, all of them are called (they simply do nothing and return if their variables are null).
+The node shape is also used to select an appropriate connection rule, if any, to call, and if there are variable connection rules that might be active, all of them are called (they simply do nothing and return if their variables are null).

 Lexical rules do some of their operations the first time through a Thing or Proposition modified list (so to analyze what subtrees are there), other operations only the second time (when text is to be generated), and some on both passes.

 There are special compiled "lexical" rules for the driver nodes, 0.3 Thing, 0.4 Proposition, and 0.8 Root.
-The root is always the first "node" compiled, before it starts on the selected tree node, so this rule also initializes a copy of all variables to null, except the selected node is as highlighted in the tree window.
+The root is always the last "node" compiled but first to run, before it starts on the selected tree node, so this rule also initializes a copy of all variables to null, except the selected node is as highlighted in the tree window.
 Thing and Proposition rules initialize a local pass# variable so that the subtrees can be scanned and processed differently during the analysis and generation passes.

 Running